svasalatii/various-docs/CV.md

 * *[Software Requirements Specification](**https://docs.google.com/document/d/13avZT-4zEs42rdlRJTp92m6I98UhNcikinTK69fHLJc/edit#**)*
 * *[Blog on Medium](https://digis.medium.com/)*
 * *[Blog on website](https://digiscorp.com/discovery-and-digital-landscaping-everything-you-need-to-know-to-launch-your-startup-successfully/)*

-#### January 2021 – February 2022, 	DIGICODE

-*Position: Technical Writer (short-term projects)*

-*Tasks and responsibilities:*

-* *developed various documents associated with software development, to include:*
-  * *API guides*
-  * *Deployment & integration guides*
-  * *User manuals*

-*  *created/ drafted, and published internal documentation for Developers, DevOps, and Sales people*

-#### April 2021 – January 2022, 	EDETEK Inc.

-*Position: Technical Writer (Content development projects)*

-*Tasks and responsibilities:*

-* *authored new versions of the existing Company’s documents, such as user guides, release notes etc.*
-* *maintained various existing documents and updated them as per new requirements for the Product’s features and functions*
-* *peer-reviewed documents authored/maintained by other members of the Technical Writing team and provided well-grounded comments*
-* *took part in the development of the corporate style guide*
-* *participated in meetings with Business Analysis, Development, and Customer Support teams*

 #### March 2016 – March 2018,   UPITec Software Ltd.